aakash55555/Modify-Relational-Database-To-Support-XML-Database/README.md

 ...

 The output of the program are as follows:
-– for each result, the nodeids (and the tags) matching the query nodes – the number of pages accessesed to obtain all the results For each query, implement three distinct query plans.
+	* for each result, the nodeids (and the tags) matching the query nodes
+        * the number of pages accessesed to obtain all the results For each query, implement three distinct query plans.

-• Modify Minibase’s buffer manager to count the number of pages that are requested from the buffer manager.
+* Modify Minibase’s buffer manager to count the number of pages that are requested from the buffer manager.
 Please see the seperate “pcounter instruction.pdf” file to see one way to achieve this.

 IMPORTANT: If you need to process large amounts of data (for example to sort a file), do not use the memory.
 Do everything on the disk using the tools and methods provided by minibase.

-#Group Members:
+###**Group Members:**
-Aakash Rastogi
+*Aakash Rastogi
-Manoj Tiwaskar
+*Manoj Tiwaskar
-Narsimha Reddy Sarasani
+*Narsimha Reddy Sarasani
-Sumit Rawat
+*Sumit Rawat
-Varun Rao Veeramaneni
+*Varun Rao Veeramaneni
-Yash Jain
+*Yash Jain